ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 ## Compact Serialization {#CompactSerialization}

-The compact serialiation provides a space-efficient encoding of a JWP in URL-safe characters.
+The compact serialiation provides a JSON-based, space-efficient encoding of a JWP in URL-safe characters.
 In addition to the alphabet of unpadded BASE64 URL-safe encoding, it uses the "." and "~" characters as separators.

 The Protected Header MUST be JSON-formatted for Compact Serialization.
 This includes both headers sets in presented form.